What is the difference between GL, CEM and other types of 11 Plus exams?

 GL or Granada Learning are an examination board responsible for writing and administering a high volume of 11+ entrance exams.
 Schools using GL Assessment tests get to choose which components they want to cover.
 This can and does change from year to year, so it is important to check the latest information with the senior schools you are applying to (if you're not 100% sure about the circumstances surrounding the exam for your school please email us at support@atomlearning.co.uk and we’ll be happy to help!).

 The Maths and English components always stay rooted in the Key Stage 2 National Curriculum but cover topics across the entire syllabus.
 This means, being familiar with all of the possible Year 6 content at the top level which may not have been taught yet at school, is key.
-The Learning Journeys on Nucleus will allow your child to learn and revise the content at an optimal level for their needs, making sure they have covered everything they need to by the time of their exam.
+The Learning Journeys on Atom Home will allow your child to learn and revise the content at an optimal level for their needs, making sure they have covered everything they need to by the time of their exam.

 CEM